Dorset Echo -

 Approximately 15 jobs will face the axe but the family said that they did not know the exact figure yet and would try and retain as many staff as possible to work on different parts of the estate.

-The family said that the jobs losses were due to falling visitor numbers and unfavourable ‘economic prospects’ that would ‘make it impossible to justify further ’ in the estate.
+The family said that the jobs losses were due to falling visitor numbers and unfavourable ‘economic prospects’ that would ‘make it impossible to justify further investment’ in the estate.

 Speaking about the decision James Weld said: “The family are very disappointed to have to take the decision to reduce our activities at Lulworth Castle and the direct effect that this will have on those people who are being made redundant at a difficult time.”